 Gas control for ventilation devices

-As a manufacturer of ventilation devices you have to meet strict standards such as ISO 13485.
+As a manufacturer of ventilation devices you have to meet strict standards.
 Make life easier for yourself:

-Bürkert develops gas mixer systems for you in accordance with ISO 13485 – thereby simplifying your certification process.
+Bürkert develops gas mixer systems for you – thereby simplifying your certification process.

 - You receive standardised, pre-configured gas mixer systems, including valves and sensors, instead of individual components.